Building your first Sitejet website

 Font and color scheme

-You can change fonts using the Fonts Manager as follows:
+You can select and change fonts for your website using the Fonts Manager as follows:

-- Click on "Design" in the upper menu bar
+- Click on "More" in the menu bar

-You can find your color scheme in the "Theme" settings.
-Use the key combination [Ctrl] + [Alt] + [Y] or the following step sequence to open it:
+If you want to adjust the global color scheme use the key combination [Ctrl] + [Alt] + [Y] or the following steps to open it:

-Here you can set the primary color, secondary color, text color, background color and custom colors.
-The colors are automatically entered and updated in the CSS code for the basic configuration.
-All presets access these default color variables.
-Usually the primary color is the prominent brand color, e.g. in the logo.
-For the example, we want to specify a dark olive green color as the primary color and a brownish gray as the secondary color.
-The text color is used for continuous text, so we use a color with as much contrast as possible in relation to the background color.
+Here you can set the primary color, secondary color, font color, background color, and custom colors.
+The colors are automatically entered and updated in the CSS code for the Config.
+All presets will make use of this default color palette.
+Usually, the primary color is the prominent brand color, e.g. the one in the logo.
+In this example, we want to specify a light green color as the primary color and dark green as the secondary color.
+The font color is used for blocks of text, so we use a color with as much contrast as possible in relation to the background color.

-Themes let you easily control site-wide, or global, options such as font size and color, layout settings, buttons and more.
-Ouor help article provides more information about theme settings.
+Under "Design" you can easily control site-wide, or global, options such as font size and color, layout settings, buttons, and more.
+Our help article on the topic provides more information about design settings.

 Navigation (add and remove menu items)